NathanDozen3/acf-quick-edit-columns/README.md

 2. **Use Quick Edit**:
    - Click "Quick Edit" on a post row.
    - Edit pre-populated ACF fields (e.g., text input for `title`, textarea for `quote`).
+   - To clear a field, leave the input empty.
    - Click "Update" to save changes, which reflect in the columns.

 3. **Sort Columns**: